-Mental Health Foundation offers one month Observership opportunities to Bachelor and Masters Students of Psychology where in, this observership is a part of their course curriculum.
+Mental Health Foundation offers one month Observership opportunities to Masters Students of Psychology where in, this observership is a part of their course curriculum.

 10:30am to 5:30pm from Monday to Saturday.

 For front line workers/those working directly with vulnerable children and adolescents

 - Communicating with other key actors (dealing with communities, local self government bodies, law enforcing agencies)